Hana wa Dare no Mono?: Production and release

 "Hana wa Dare no Mono?" is the first single released after the departure of former STU48 captain Nana Okada in March 2022.
 The single was first announced on February 11 and the title was revealed in mid-March.
 It was released in five editions: regular and limited editions of Types A and B and a Theater edition.
 The limited editions included digital ballots to vote for the group's Setouchi PR Unit.

 According to songwriter and AKB48 Group producer Yasushi Akimoto, the title song lyrics were inspired by the 2022 Russian invasion of Ukraine and the threat of nuclear war, and he assigned the song to STU48 as they are primarily active in Hiroshima, the first city in history to have been devastated by a nuclear bomb.
 It utilizes an unusual "triangle center" system, where the center (lead performer) position would rotate between Yumiko Takino, Chiho Ishida, and Mai Nakamura for each performance.
 This has been compared to the "three arrows" parable, attributed to the feudal lord Mōri Motonari, who was based in Aki Province.

+On November 23, 2022, the song became the first AKB48 Group song to be featured on the YouTube channel The First Take, performed solo by Ishida.